Frequently asked questions. Find your answer here!

 TTN does not support our default AppEUI “0000000000000000”.
 Use our application Sensor Settings to change the AppEUI to match the one you have in TTN.

-You should also make sure that the AppKey and DevEUI is correct.
+You should also make sure that the AppKey and DevEUI are correct.
 Please use our TTN Guide when installing your device.

 If you still are having problems, please contact our support.